abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 }
 ```

-* Here we've implemented our custom repository methods and returned the book with details (author name and categories).
+* Here, we've implemented our custom repository methods and returned the book with details (author name and categories).

 ### Step 4 - (Database Migration)

 * We've integrated our entities with the database in the previous step, now we can create a new database migration and apply it to the database.
 So let's do that.

 * Open the `BookStore.EntityFrameworkCore` project in the terminal.
-And create a new database migration by using the following command.
+And create a new database migration by using the following command:

 ```bash
 dotnet ef migrations add <Migration_Name>